antfu-collective/importx/README.md

 #### Pros

-- Self-contained, does not dependents on esbuild.
+- Self-contained, does not depend on esbuild.
 - Own cache and module runner, better and flexible cache control.
+Works on the majority of Node-compatible runtimes.

 #### Limitations